No products in the cart.

-The Galaxy series of Samsung smartphones actually has several incarnations.
+The Galaxy series of Samsung smartphones has several editions, including the device that we will be reviewing; the Samsung Galaxy S4.
 All budgets and requirements are catered for but, sitting at the very top of the pile is the Galaxy S. It took a while for a lot of smartphone manufacturers to wake up to what was needed at the top end of the market if they were going to rival the iPhone for people’s hearts and minds.
 Samsung were one of the first manufacturers to focus on a developing series of smartphones as opposed to a one-off device.
-It’s probably no coincidence that the Galaxy S series is the number one contender, with the iPhone, for the top spot.
+It’s probably no surprise that the Galaxy S series is the number one competitor for Apple.

-As far as brands, and not just single series’ of smartphones go, Samsung is still the number one by quite some margin.
+As far as brands go, and not just single series, Samsung is still the number one by quite some margin.
 Although the company’s market share has reduced in recent years, it is still the number one in global smartphone sales.

 Despite pressure from other far east brands like Huawei, vivo, HTC and others, Samsung has managed to maintain its edge as the leader.

-Although not the most recent Samsung Galaxy S device, the S4 still packs a substantial punch.
-Indeed, when stacked against current mid-range smartphones, it fares very well.
+While not the most recent Samsung Galaxy S device, the S4 still packs a big punch.
+Indeed, when put up against current mid-range smartphones, it fares very well.
 But is it fair to judge a flagship device against less-expensive models?
 In this case, we think so.
 The tech specs of the S4 are really now in line with current mid-range releases from a range of manufacturers.
-And you’re not paying flagship prices any longer for the S4, which further justifies the comparison shift.
+And you’re not paying flagship prices anymore for the S4, since the model is a few years older.

 With a quality display, lightning fast processor, quality cameras, wireless charging and much more, the S4 is still a very capable and desirable smartphone.
 But exactly how capable?
 We asked our smartphone team to have a look and put the S4 through its paces.